 And finally, how much are you willing to spend on a meditation chair?
-A regular cushion can cost $10 U.S., a meditation cushion can cost you around $30 U.S., but a chair can range from $40 to $400 U.S.
+A regular cushion can cost $10 U.S. and a meditation cushion can cost you around $30 U.S. Meanwhile, a mediation chair can range from $40 to $400 U.S.

-The Back Support
+The Back Support Chair

 The bench is most effective if kneeling is your favorite position.
 Many benches also have an ergonomic tilt so you are still actively sitting but without putting the pressure on your knees.

-Portability: Easy to carry around but not as light and easy to fold as the back support chair.
+Portability: Easy to carry.
+Not as light and easy to fold as the back support chair.

 The Full Chair